Frequently Asked Questions about Credit Equivalency

 What are the timelines?

 Please note: the committee does not meet during Summer quarter.
-Thus, requests received after the third week of Spring quarter will not be reviewed until Fall quarter.
+Requests received after the fourth week of Spring quarter will not be reviewed until Fall.

 Where do I find the PPAC forms?